Luang Prabang, Laos

 Amantaka has 24 Suites in total - eight Suites, four Pool Suites, eight Khan Pool Suites, two Mekong Pool Suites and two Amantaka Pool Suites.
 All of the hotel's suites have wonderfully high ceilings, King Size beds, large bathrooms and are spacious, comfortable and well appointed.
 All suites open on to a lovely private outdoor area under the mango trees with loungers and umbrellas.
 The various Pool Suites have private pools and differ in size and layout.
 All suites include: writing desk, chaise longue, minibar, and all bathrooms feature twin vanities, dressing area, shower, WC, separate island bathtub.

 Children are welcome at Amantaka and cots and extra beds for under 12s are included free of charge.
 Children's menus are also available.
-Children in the Pool Suites will love having their own private pool and the waterfalls, night markets, elephant trekking and dance shows are also great for active children.
+Children in the Pool Suites will love having their own private pool and the waterfalls, night markets and dance shows are also great for active children.
 When it all proves too much, babysitters can be arranged so that parents can enjoy their evenings too.

 Delicious freshly prepared Lao and French influenced cuisine is available at the Pool Terrace or the Dining Room and private dining can be arranged in your suite or at a secluded location around the hotel's gardens.
 The atmospheric Lounge Bar is a wonderful spot for a drink before or after dinner.
 The luxurious Aman Spa offers a range of treatments including massages, scrubs, wraps and facials and uses organic and local Lao ingredients.
 A gym and yoga studio are adjacent to the main pool.
 A library, gallery, and boutique are all on site.